7 ways to help children after adoption

 Favorite resources for families after adoption

 NATHHAN (NATional cHallenged Homeschoolers Associated Network).
 NATHAN encourages families homeschooling children with special needs, (adopted or not) is their sister organization.
-Their site has also not been updated lately, but lists resources to help families homeschooling children with different special needs.Family together
+Their site has also not been updated lately, but lists resources to help families homeschooling children with different special needs.Tips from parents

 In my faith, adoption is a model of God’s choosing people to be his own, a wonderful picture of love.
 I have seen a life rescued through foster care.
 To these parents, of any faith or none, thank you.
 I also offer special consultation rates.